-Changes to empty property charges from 1 April 2018
+Increase to empty property charges from 1 April 2019 to 200%

-The Council Tax (Variation for Unoccupied Dwellings)(Scotland) Regulations 2013 provides discretion for the council to increase Council Tax by up to 100% for long term empty properties that have been unoccupied for more than 12 months, or 2 years where marketed for sale or rent.
+The Council Tax (Variation for Unoccupied Dwellings)(Scotland) Regulations 2013 provides discretion for the council to increase Council Tax by a levy of up to 100% for long term empty properties that have been unoccupied for more than 12 months, (or in some circumstances more than 24 months).
+The increase does NOT apply to Scottish Water charges for water and wastewater.

 You will be charged additional Council Tax if your property:

-If your property has been unoccupied for more than 12 months, but less than 24 months, and is being marketed for sale or rent, you should complete and return a Council Tax Empty Property Levy Discount Application.
+If your property has been unoccupied for more than 12 months, but less than 24 months, you should complete and return a Council Tax Empty Property Levy Discount Application.
 The application details the proof that should be submitted with the form.

 Can we help?